oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **1. Navigate to Oracle Base Database in Oracle Console.**

-   Navigate to the upper left and click on Oracle Database and then select "Oracle Base Database (VM.
-BM) as shown below.
+   Click the Navigation Menu in the upper left, navigate to Oracle Database and then select "Oracle Base Database (VM.
+BM)" as shown below.

    ![ss1](./images/nav.png)